 On the one hand, Pitts’ agreement was with Hilton and its HHonors program, and I don’t need to check the slippery HHonors contract to know that Hilton can drop this reservation whenever it wants to, and for whatever reason.

 But on the other hand, isn’t a reservation a contract to offer a room at a given rate?
 And didn’t Hilton enter that agreement by accepting Pitts’ points when he made the reservation at the soon-to-be reflagged hotel in Paris?

-I’m not sure whether there’s anything I can do to make Hilton sweeten the deal.
-I imagine there are hundreds, and perhaps thousands, of other guests in similar circumstances, and they are making adjustments to their schedule to accommodate a surprise court ruling.
+I’m not sure whether there’s anything my advocacy team and I can do to make Hilton sweeten the deal.
+I imagine there are hundreds, perhaps thousands, of other guests in similar circumstances.
+They’re making adjustments to their schedule to accommodate a surprise court ruling.